Skip to content

 4. Tests are instead only run by the compiler on request.

 Compilation has two modes: “safe” and “fast”.
-Safe will insert checks for out-of-bounds access, null-pointer deref, shifting by negative numbers, division by zero, violation of contracts and asserts.
+Safe mode will insert checks for out-of-bounds access, null-pointer deref, shifting by negative numbers, division by zero, violation of contracts and asserts.

 If debug symbols are available, C3 will produce a stack trace in safe mode where an error occurs.